-At first glance, content marketing for associations appears simple.
+At first glance, content marketing appears simple.
 It includes words on pages, white papers, blogs, and social media posts.
 No big deal, right?

 If your association doesn’t have a content marketing strategy and a plan to implement it, then what’s the purpose of your content?